ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 ##### Upload multiple Content items

-When you view the Content item details in the Content Tree, you can upload files such as images, videos, PDF documents, etc.
+When you view the Content item details in the Content Tree, you can upload files such as images, videos, PDF documents, and so on.
 This way you can add multiple sub-items without editing the original Content item.
 To do it, on the Content item details screen, in the **Sub-items** top bar, click **Upload** and choose all items that you want to upload.